Likelihood-Based Heterogeneity Inference Reveals Non-Stationary Effects in Biohybrid Cell-Cargo Transport

 \section{Introduction}

 During major concerts or other festivities with densely packed crowds, organizers occasionally distribute large balloons for the attendees to bounce around and interact with~\cite{Gu2025, Orbital2024}.
-This is an example of a macroscopic active system interacting with and collectively driving passive objects; this paper studies a very similar system---albeit shrunk by five orders of magnitude.
+This is an example of a macroscopic active system interacting with and collectively driving passive objects; this paper studies a very similar system---albeit shrunk by 5 orders of magnitude.

 Systems of self-propelled motile individuals~\cite{Romanczuk2012} on their own already exhibit a wide range of interesting collective phenomena~\cite{te2025metareview} like large-scale patterns~\cite{Marchetti2013} and non-equilibrium phase transitions~\cite{Cates2015,chate_dadam_2020,baer_self_2020,alert_active_2022}.
 Since real-life active systems are rarely clean and isolated, the interaction of such active particles with obstacles and movable passive objects is an active area of research~\cite{Bechinger2016}.
 In this regard, much work has focused on the diffusion of passive tracer particles in suspensions of micro-swimmers~\cite{Shea2024, Leptos2009, GuzmanLastra2021}.
 Another important research direction is studying composite systems, in which there is direct physical contact between the active and passive particles rather than hydrodynamic interaction~\cite{CarlsenSitti2014, Webster-Wood2023, Weibel2005,Grossmann2024, altshuler_environmental_2024}.
 While there are interesting effects in macroscopic realizations of such composite systems, too, the research focus has been on microscopic systems, where they have potential applications in micro-manipulation and -transport~\cite{Sokolov2010, diLeonardo_bacterial_2010, Martel2010} as well as in targeted drug delivery~\cite{Nagel2019, Park2013}.
-To exploit these composite systems, a thorough understanding and modeling of the motion patterns of its constituents is required.
+To exploit these composite systems, a thorough understanding and modeling of the motion patterns of their constituents is required.